ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 Retrieves the details of a secret by specifying the ID.

-A successful `GET /api/v1/secrets/{secret_type}/{id}/metadata` request returns only metadata about the secret, such as its name and creation date.
-To retrieve the value of a secret, use the [Get a secret](#get-secret) method.
+A successful request returns only metadata about the secret, such as its name and creation date.
+To retrieve the  value of a secret, use the [Get a secret](#secrets-manager-cli-secret-command) method.

 ```sh
 ibmcloud secrets-manager secret-metadata --secret-type SECRET-TYPE --id ID